prajju123/GS-Quantify-2017/README.md

 # GS-Quantify-2017
-Our Submission for GS quantify 2017 ( selected among 3 finalists for on-site finals )
+Finalist for GS-Quantify 2017 from IIT Kharagpur Leader-board rank 4 in Machine Learning
+Among 3 teams who were invited to GS campus for on-site finals

+GS Quantify is a flagship coding contest organized by Goldman Sachs, a leading global investment bank.